akinnee/AkCoffeeSlideshow/README.md

 `slides:` An array of slides (objects) to display.
 Pass in any sort of HTML you want.
 I'll be adding support for image urls shortly.

-`animate` What type of transition should the slideshow use?
+`animate:` What type of transition should the slideshow use?
 Currently supported options:
 * `null` No animation
 * `fade` Fade between slides